Efficient Reinforcement Learning for StarCraft by Abstract Forward Models and Transfer Learning: Experiments

-In order to verify that the thought-game idea is not just suitable for SC2, we tested it on SC1.
-There are many differences between the SC1 and SC2.
-For example, their interfaces are inconsistent, and the details of each action are different.
-We use the \textit{Protoss} race and train the agent against a \textit{Terran} built-in bot on the map \textit{Lost Temple}.
-We have found that our method is also effective on SC1 which is shown in Fig.\ref{fig:s.a.2} (d).
+There are three races in SC2 of which the units and buildings are quite different meaning they have different state spaces and action spaces.
+For testing the extensibility of TG, we test in the other two races than Protoss, which are Zerg and Terran.
+This means that we need to design two different agents (as AS does) and the corresponding TG.
+We use the GTG process to build the TG-Zerg and TG-Terran and the agents we finally trained can beat the L7 built-in AI (in Table~\ref{tab:evaluation results}).
+We also train our agents on other maps of SC2 to show the applicability of our method of which the processes can be seen in Fig.~\ref{fig:s.a.3} (c) and Fig.~\ref{fig:s.a.3} (d) and the results are in Table~\ref{tab:evaluation results}.

-Our agent has better results than previously published works.
-The reason for why \cite{Sun2018tsbot} is not compared is as follow: First, they use much more resources than us, e.g., they use 3840 cores while we use 48 ones; Second, they use much more handcrafted work than us, e.g., they build the TechTree in their agent; Third, they use a micro-action module which is ``hit-and-run''.
-The micro-action module will greatly affect the results while our agent does not use these.
+Can the TG method be applied to another game?
+We select SC1 for testing.
+Differences exist between SC1 and SC2, e.g., their state and action space are different.
+We use the Protoss as our race and train the agent against a Terran built-in bot on the map \textit{Lost Temple} by using the simulator \textit{torchcraft}.
+We generate a TG-SC1 and use the TTG algorithm to train the agent.
+We find the performance of our agent using TG surpassed that not using TG which is shown in Fig.~\ref{fig:s.a.2} (d).